The importance of feature preprocessing for differentially private linear optimization: A feature preprocessing augmented DPSGD algorithm

 In particular, $(w^*, b^*)$ is a minimizer of $D$ if and only if $(w^{*}, (b^* + \hat{\mu} \cdot w^*)/\tau)$ is a minimizer of $D'$. \end{lemma}

 \begin{proof} To prove the first result, observe that for any point $(x, y) \in D$,

 The second result follows by taking the minima over all $(w, b)$ in the first result. \end{proof} Recall that results on privacy error involve the projector on the design matrix and the norm of the minimizer.
-Hence, we next provide connections between the rank of $M(D)$ and $M(D')$ and the norms of the minimizers of $D$ and $D'$.
+Hence, we next provide connections between the rank of $M(D)$ and $M(D')$ and the norms of the minimizers of $D$ and $D'$. \newer{The proof mainly follows from the fact that the translating and augmenting operations are performing the same linear operation on each data point, which won't change the minimizer up to scaling and the bias term.}

 \begin{lemma}[(Appendix~\ref{app:rank})] Let $M(D)$ and $M(D')$ be the projectors design matrices of non-augmented dataset $D$ and augmented dataset $D'$ respectively, then

 Furthermore, let $\theta^*$ and $ \theta'^*$ be the empirical risk minimizers of $D$ and $D'$ respectively.
 If Assumption~\ref{ass:nontrivial} holds then